lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 * The `uid` and `id` attributes defined in the search script populate "\_id" and "\_\_NAME__" fields in the result.

-* The `secondaryEmail` attribute is omitted from the result, because it is marked with the `NOT_RETURNED_BY_DEFAULT` [flag](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/AttributeInfo.Flags.html) in the connector schema, and the attribute was not explicitly requested.
+* The `secondaryEmail` attribute is omitted from the result, because it is marked with the `NOT_RETURNED_BY_DEFAULT` [flag](https://backstage.forgerock.com/docs/openicf/latest/_attachments/apidocs/org/identityconnectors/framework/common/objects/AttributeInfo.Flags.html) in the connector schema defined in the [Example Schema Script](#developing-scripted-connectors-groovy-schema-example-script-flat), and the attribute was not explicitly requested.

-* The `notInSchema` attribute is omitted from the result, because it was not defined in the `users` object class.
+* The `notInSchema` attribute is omitted from the result, because it was not defined in the `users` object class in the example schema.

 In the Platform admin UI, these result could appear in the following way: